Boulder police searching for man who pulled gun during University Hill incident

 Jul.
 5—Boulder police said one person pulled a gun during a riot that followed a large Fourth of July party on University Hill.

-Police were first called to an address in the 700 block of 17th Street at 4 p.m.
-Monday for a noise complaint, Boulder police spokeswoman Dionne Waugh said.
+Police were first called from an address in the 700 block of 17th Street at 4 p.m.
+Monday for a noise complaint about a party in the area, Boulder police spokeswoman Dionne Waugh said.

-The resident was given a warning to lower the noise or shut down the party, but officers were called to the address again at 5:30 p.m. for more noise complaints.
+The resident at the party house was given a warning to lower the noise or shut down the party, but officers were called to the address again at 5:30 p.m. for more noise complaints.

 Waugh said officers at that time shut down the party and issued the resident a summons for a nuisance party.